-- The appeal must contain a statement that you are submitting an appeal pursuant to "Section 515 of Public Law 106-554." - The appeal must be mailed, delivered in person, faxed, or emailed to the appropriate FDIC address. - The appeal must be received by the FDIC within 30 calendar days of the date you received the determination you are appealing.
-The FDIC may consider an untimely appeal if it is accompanied by a request for leave to file an untimely appeal and the FDIC determines, in its discretion and for good and substantial cause shown, that the appeal should be considered. - The appeal shall state reasons why the FDIC should reconsider its action, and relevant facts that, for good cause shown, were not previously presented to the FDIC. - The FDIC will make a good faith effort to issue a final determination regarding an appeal within 60 calendar days of its receipt of the appeal.
+The appeal must contain a statement that you are submitting an appeal pursuant to "Section 515 of Public Law 106-554."

+The appeal must be mailed, delivered in person, faxed, or emailed to the appropriate FDIC address.

+The appeal must be received by the FDIC within 10 business days of the date on which the determination you are appealing was issued by the FDIC.
+The FDIC may consider an untimely appeal if it is accompanied by a request for leave to file an untimely appeal and the FDIC determines, in its discretion and for good and substantial cause shown, that the appeal should be considered.

+The appeal shall state reasons why the FDIC should reconsider its action, and relevant facts that, for good cause shown, were not previously presented to the FDIC.

+The FDIC will make a good faith effort to issue a final determination regarding an appeal within 20 business days of its receipt of the appeal.
 This time may be extended in appropriate circumstances.
-If your appeal requires more than 60 calendar days to resolve, the FDIC will advise you that more time is required, state the reason(s) more time is required and provide you with an estimated decision date.
 The format of the FDIC's final determination will depend on the character and volume of appeals filed.
 For example, if the FDIC receives numerous appeals concerning the same data or information, it may provide its final determination through a press release or on its Web site.
 In other cases, the FDIC may issue its final determination in the form of an individual response by letter, fax or email.
 The FDIC may reconsider a denial while an appeal is pending, if intervening circumstances or additional facts not known at the time of the denial come to attention of the FDIC.
-Appeals will be referred to the Division or Office Director for determination.

-Privacy Statement

-The FDIC is authorized to collect the information you provide under Section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001.
+Privacy Statement: The FDIC is authorized to collect the information you provide under Section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001.
 It is needed to process complaints and appeals filed under these guidelines.
 The information you furnish is almost never used for any purpose other than to process and respond to your request.
 However, the FDIC may disclose information you provide (e.g., to a Congressional Office or to the Department of Justice) if authorized or required by Federal law, such as the Privacy Act.

-Last Updated 09/23/2002 webmaster@fdic.gov
+Last Updated 4/25/2002